Judea Pearl: Research

 He is one of the pioneers of Bayesian networks and the probabilistic approach to artificial intelligence, and one of the first to mathematize causal modeling in the empirical sciences.
 His work is also intended as a high-level cognitive model.
 He is interested in the philosophy of science, knowledge representation, nonstandard logics, and learning.
-Pearl is described as "one of the giants in the field of artificial intelligence" by UCLA computer science professor Richard Korf.
+Pearl is described as "one of the giants in the field of artificial intelligence" by UCLA computer science professor Richard E. Korf.
 His work on causality has "revolutionized the understanding of causality in statistics, psychology, medicine and the social sciences" according to the Association for Computing Machinery.